sureshhemke/elasticsearch-2023/Labs/02-Installation-and-Configuration/ELK-7.x/02-configure-elasticsearch-elk-7.md

 ping <ip-address-of-other-vms>
 ```

-## On each node, change IP Address on below line
+## On each node, change IP Address on below line.
+Below command will set the variable.
 ```
 seed_hosts=10.0.0.4   # Should be private ip of master node
 ```
+## On all nodes
 ```
 cat /etc/elasticsearch/elasticsearch.yml
 cat <<EOT >> /etc/elasticsearch/elasticsearch.yml